 Home Improvement: Does an Outdoor Hot Tub Increase the Value of Your Home?

 When homeowners consider taking on a home improvement project, a common question is whether it will add any value to their home come time to sell.
 The same can be said when someone is making a hot tub purchase.
-Sometimes, the answer may be no. But under the right circumstances, a hot tub can not only boost interest in but increase value of your property as well.
+Sometimes, the answer may be no. But under the right circumstances, a hot tub can not only boost interest but increase the value of your property as well.

 When It Adds Value

 According to HGTV, home improvement projects cost about 20 to 25 cents on the dollar.
-That means the other 75 to 80 cents spent go back into the home through increased value.
+That means the other 75 to 80 cents spent goes back into the home through increased value.
 The key is to make sure each improvement is intentional rather than impulsive.
 So making a plan around a purchase like a hot tub is the key to having it add value.

 Essentially, getting value out of a spa is a matter of making it look like part of the property.
 When a spa is built-in or in-ground, it definitely factors into the price of the house.
 This includes spa vaults, spas built into backyard patios and decks, or any spa that is directly connected to a home’s water systems.

 Attractive landscaping also has an impact on the hot tub’s value.
 Building around the spa as a fixture makes it feel more permanent while helping it blend in a more visually appealing way–for instance, building a deck around the hot tub, making a patio/pad specifically designed for hot tub specs, adding a pergola or gazebo to the space, and/or building in stairs.
-That said, the appearance and condition of the hot tub itself plays a part.
-Presenting a clean and well maintained spa is sure to make a difference when it comes to attracting the interest of home buyers.
+That said, the appearance and condition of the hot tub itself, plays a part.
+Presenting a clean and well-maintained spa is sure to make a difference when it comes to attracting the interest of home buyers.

 In colder climates and/or seasonal vacation destinations, having a hot tub retreat can be a major selling point.
 In fact, vacation rental specialists tripping.com rate hot tubs as the number one value-adding amenity in terms of bookings and owner’s ROI.